olahallvall/FlowDance.Documentation/README.md

 This figure illustrates a blocking call chain and how Span events are added to a event stream as the execution of the call chain continues.
 No compensation actions will be perform **before the rootspan has been closed**.
 ![Blocking call chain](Images/BlockingCallChain.png)

 This figure illustrates a non-blocking call chain and how Span events are added to a event stream as the execution of the call chain continues.
 Compensation actions can be performed **before all spans has been closed**.
-If av Span-instance thows a SpanClosedBattered-event the Compensation saga will start up and begin call compensation actions for all Span.
+If av Span-instance thows a SpanClosedBattered-event the Compensation saga will start up and begin call compensation actions for all Spans.
 ![Non-blocking call chain](Images/NonBlockingCallChain.png)
 #### The RootSpan sets the call chain-model
 The RootSpan sets the call chain-model by is CompensationSpanOption class.